 What match rate is good for CTV measurement?

 It depends on the graph, geography, and outcome source.
-A useful test reports match rate, stability, confidence tiers, and how many matched households remain after suppression and aggregation.
+A useful test reports match rate, stability, confidence tiers, and how many matched households remain after suppression and aggregation, not a single headline percentage.

 Which offline outcome is best for CTV campaigns?

 It depends on the advertiser.
 Retail and QSR often start with store visits; CPG may use purchase panels; financial services may use lead or application events.
-Choose one primary outcome before launch.
+Choose one primary outcome before launch and document lag windows by category.